precice/precice.github.io/pages/community/precice-workshop-2022.md

   <details class="workshop-event" id="courseI"><summary>preCICE Course I: Basics</summary>
   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
-  <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
+  <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.
+We couple two simple Python codes, discussing the basic methods of the preCICE API and the structure of the configuration file.</p>
   <p>This course requires preCICE v2.3.0, Python 3.6 or newer, and the Python bindings.
 Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.
 If you prefer to try everything in a Virtual Machine before setting up your own system (recommended), you can use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a>.</p>
   <p>See the "preCICE Course II and III" for more topics and additional technical requirements.</p>
   </details>